 As the host of the “Cool Things Entrepreneurs Do” podcast he has interviewed over 300 CEOs, entrepreneurs, business leaders, solopreneurs, and others who have an entrepreneurial spirit.
 This translates into powerful introductions, engaging panel moderation, and unique content weaving.

 Thom will also enthusiastically serve as the opening keynote speaker and continue to participate in the program as your EmCee.
 This allows you to combine his expertise and impact the conference with his action-oriented content.
+Look at all of his keynote topics on the main page of this website.

 If you already have selected your keynote speakers, he can deliver the shorter version of the Conference Catalyst content to kick-off each day with his one-of-a-kind “Pre-Note”.